Background pattern

 Consult your doctor or pharmacist immediately.

-The symptoms of hypermagnesemia are: hot flashes, slowed heart rate, depression of the central nervous system, muscle weakness, fatigue, drowsiness or hyperexcitability, nausea, hypotension, confusion, respiratory depression, arrhythmias, coma, and cardiac arrest.
+The symptoms of hypermagnesemia are: hot flashes, slowing of the heart rate, central nervous system depression, muscle weakness, fatigue, drowsiness or hyperexcitability, nausea, hypotension, confusion, respiratory depression, arrhythmias, coma, and cardiac arrest.

-If renal function is normal, fluids should be administered to eliminate magnesium from the body.
-If renal function is impaired or hypermagnesemia is severe, dialysis may be necessary.
+If kidney function is normal, fluids should be administered to eliminate magnesium from the body.
+If kidney function is impaired or hypermagnesemia is severe, dialysis will be necessary.

-In case of overdose or accidental ingestion, go immediately to a medical center or call the Toxicology Information Service, tel.: 91-5620420, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, go immediately to a medical center or call the Toxicology Information Service, tel.: 91-5620420, indicating the medicine and the amount ingested.

-Do not take a double dose to make up for the missed dose.
+Do not take a double dose to make up for forgotten doses.
 Take your dose as soon as you remember and continue treatment as before.

 If you have any doubts about the use of this product, ask your doctor or pharmacist.

-Like all medications, Magnogene may produce adverse effects, although not all people will experience them.
+Like all medicines, Magnogene can cause side effects, although not everyone will experience them.

-During the period of use of this medication, the following adverse effects have been reported, whose frequency could not be established with precision.
-The most characteristic have been gastrointestinal alterations such as diarrhea and vomiting, and less frequently, an increase in blood magnesium, which manifests with: drowsiness, double vision, dizziness, muscle weakness, decreased blood pressure.
+During the use of this medicine, the following side effects have been reported, whose frequency has not been established with precision.
+The most characteristic have been gastrointestinal disorders such as diarrhea and vomiting, and, less frequently, increased magnesium in the blood, which manifests with: drowsiness, double vision, dizziness, muscle weakness, and decreased blood pressure.

 Keep out of the reach and sight of children.